Zach-G/MWOMechScraper/ReadMe.txt

 READ ME!

+IMPORTANT:
+This tool needs to log into your MWO Profile page to access your mech data.
+Your log-in credentials are not stored or visible to anyone.
+However, this tool makes no attempt to hide your credentials on your personal screen.
+Please, feel free to review the code yourself and ensure that the only addresses used are the MWOMercs login and profile pages.

 This tool was developed by Zach Gherman to assist players to more easily view the 'Mechs they have played the most and have the most time piloting for the online video game MechWarriorOnline.
 This tool simply opens a session with the